DASISH/dwan-documentation/examples.md

 ###Preamble

 There are 5 sorts of resources in DASISH: CachedRepresentation, Target, Principal, Annotation, Notebook.
 Each of them has the corresponding xsd-type in the schema.
-There is no an xsd-schema with the name Cached representation because a cached representation is a "pure" resource like an image or a text file that does not contain any meta-information about itself.
+There is no type with the name CachedRepresentation because a cached representation is a "pure" resource like an image or a text file that does not contain any meta-information about itself.
 The metadata of a cached presentation are defined via an instance of CachedRepresentationInfo type.

 Each of these 5 types has an obligatory attribute "URI" which contains DASISH identifier pointing to the location of the resource on the DASISH server.